Hella Wuolijoki: Post-war and death

 Wuolijoki was a member of the Finnish Parliament and the head of the SKDL parliamentary group from 1946 to 1947.
 Wuolijoki also served as the director of the national broadcasting company, YLE, from 1945 to 1949.

 Wuolijoki died in Helsinki in 1954, aged 67.

 Personal life

 Her younger sister, Salme Dutt, was an influential member of the Communist Party of Great Britain.
-Wuolijoki was the grandmother of Erkki Tuomioja (b.1946), Finland's minister for foreign affairs between 2011 and 2015.
+Salme was married firstly to politician Eino Pekkala and secondly to the fellow communist R. Palme Dutt.
+Wuolijoki was the grandmother of Erkki Tuomioja (b.1946), Finland's minister for foreign affairs between 2011 and 2015, through her daughter Vappu.